alexsemendinger/alexsemendinger.github.io/_posts/2025-02-06-draft-transformer.markdown

 So far, not very interesting -- I promised you information movement!
 We'll finally get that with *attention*.

-## Attention part 1: updating the last token
+# Attention part 1: moving information to the last token

 The simplest model that deserves to be a Transformer has a layer of **attention** in between the embedding and unembedding.
 As a function, it looks like